se-for-sci/se-for-sci.github.io/content/week6/git.md

 ```

 What is the staging area?
 This is where you put your modifications in the queue,
-one after the otherm, using the `git add` command. git tracks only differences
+one after the other, using the `git add` command. git tracks only differences
 between successive versions.
 You can then commit these changes to the repository
 with the `git commit` command.